aflin/rampart/docs/source/sql1.rst

 |callback      |Function    | a function to handle data one row at a time.      |
 +--------------+------------+---------------------------------------------------+

-.. _returnval:

-Return Value:
-	With no callback, an object is returned.
-The object contains three or four key/value pairs.

-	Key: ``results``; Value: an array of objects.
-Each object will have a key set to the corresponding column name and the value set to the corresponding field of the retrieved row.

-	Key: ``rowCount``; Value: a number corresponding to the number of rows returned.

-	Key: ``countInfo``; Value: if option ``includeCounts``
-	is not set ``false``, information regarding the number of total possible matches is set (see description in :ref:`below <countinfo>`).
-	Otherwise undefined.

-	Key:  ``columns``; Value: an array corresponding to the column names or aliases selected and returned in results.

-	If a callback function is specified, the number of rows fetched is returned.
-The callback is given the above values as arguments in the following order: ``cbfunc(row_result, index, columns, countInfo)``

-   With a callback, the number of rows retrieved is returned. the Above values are passed to the callback.

 Statement:
     A statement is a string containing a single sql statement to be executed.
 A trailing ``;`` (semicolon) is optional.
 Example:

 .. code-block:: javascript